 - 2 cups prepared cranberry orange sauce*

 - Check your dates for pits.
 It takes no time to pit dates but it’s easy to forget.
+I usually buy pitted ones for ease.

 - Use plump dates.
 If your dates are starting to dry out, the crust will not come together easily.
+It won’t stick together.
+If this happens, add a splash of water to help the crust hold.

 - Use room temperature cream cheese.
 No matter if you’re using regular or non-dairy, this recipe will not work with cold cream cheese.